rsksmart/RSKIPs/IPs/RSKIP271.md

 ## Specification

-After receiving a peg-out request, and if now previous request is waiting in the queue, the Bridge contract will wait T=3 hours to create a peg-out transaction.
+After receiving a peg-out request, and if no previous request is waiting in the queue, the Bridge contract will wait T=3 hours to create a peg-out transaction.
 During the waiting time, if more peg-out requests are received, they will be queued so that all of them can be batched in a single peg-out transaction.
 When the deadline is reached, a peg-out event will be triggered.
 Under normal usage, the Bridge would create no more than 8 peg-outs events a day.
 Under a rush hour of peg-outs, the Bridge may need to create more than one peg-out transaction simultaneously per peg-out event to reduce the transaction size, and input count.
 This peg-out splitting into transactions does not change from the current protocol.

 ### Peg-out Fees